 All residents are expected to conduct preventive medicine research during the academic and/or practicum year of the residency; publication and presentation of research results are encouraged.

-For more information about the residency program curriculum, contact the Chief Resident at 410-955-3903.
+For more information about the residency program, please contact us.